 Some spouses have been known to write checks out of their accounts that do not appear suspicious, but are never cashed because they were never given to the “payable to” and can be voided later.
 This might be hard to notice, but question any patterns that you find on bank statements.
 One thing to look out for, if your spouse is an employer, is that he may be writing checks to fake employees who never cash them.
 The money could come out of the account, but the checks can be voided at a later date once the divorce is finalized.

 It is important to understand that, not only is hiding assets from your spouse and divorce dishonest, it is illegal.
 In a divorce proceeding in New York, parties (spouses) are required to submit statements about their assets, debts, and income, which must be sworn to under oath.
 Lying or failing to disclose assets on this sworn statement to the court could result in consequences for you if the assets are discovered by your spouse, his or her attorney, or a forensic accountant who may become involved if your statement is questioned.
 Keep in mind that jeopardizing your case by hiding assets may cost you far more in litigation expenses than simply disclosing the asset in the first place.

 Contact an Experienced Long Island Divorce Attorney

 If you are involved in a Long Island divorce and you suspect that your spouse might be hiding assets from you, it is essential that you speak to a trusted Long Island divorce attorney so that you can learn your rights and feel confident that you are protected in your divorce.
-The Divorce Law Office of Robert E. Hornberger, Esq., P.C. offers free consultations and can guide you through the challenge process of divorce on Long Island.
+The Divorce Law Office of Hornberger Verbitsky, P.C. offers free consultations and can guide you through the challenge process of divorce on Long Island.
 Contact our office today at 631-923-1910 to schedule your free consultation and receive advice from a respected and experienced divorce professional.